The Small Faces

 As Humble Pie had folded about the same time, The Small Faces classic line-up attempted a reunion in 1975 (originally to make a video for the re-released Itchycoo Park), and then to record new material but the recording lasted less than one rehearsal, and Ronnie Lane left (it appears that he was exhibiting the first signs of his MS, which the others may have misinterpreted).
 The band then recruited Rick Wills as a replacement for Lane in 1976, and this line-up released one album, Playmates, in 1977.
 The band then added Jimmy McCulloch as a second guitarist briefly in 1977, and this line up recorded an album, 78 In The Shade, released in 1978.
 As neither reunion album was a success, the band called it a day in 1978.

-The longevity data for the band is shown below.
+The longevity data for the band's classic line-up is shown below.

 Average DOB: 6 November 1946